Mechanics of Liquids

 Chapter III.
 Mechanics or Liquids.

-The following experiment provides a means of testing this force:
+provides a means of testing

 The amount of this force may be computed as follows: First, the card stays on the end of the tube until the weight of water from above equals the force of the water from below, and second, the card remains until the water is at the same height inside the tube as it is outside.
 Now if we find the weight of water at a given depth in the tube, we can determine the force of the water from below.
 If for instance the chimney has an area of cross-section of 12 sq. cm. and is filled with water to a depth of 10 cm., the volume of the water contained will be 120 ccm.
 This volume of water will weigh 120 g.
 This represents then, not only the weight of the water in the tube, but also the force of the water against the bottom.
 In a similar way one may measure the force of water against any horizontal surface.